ksevindik/ksevindik.github.io/_posts/2006-10-19-my-applet-is-signed-but-i-am-still-getting-accesscontrolexceptions.md

+---
+layout: post
-# My applet is signed, but I am still getting AccessControlExceptions!
+title: My applet is signed, but I am still getting AccessControlExceptions!
+author: Kenan Sevindik
+---
 We are currently developing a solution that integrates `applets` and web applications together.
 Our solution includes a mechanism to notify `applets` when a user switches from a web page to a page that contains an `applet`.
 We provide this by explicitly invoking a method in `applet` via `JavaScript` when the page is loaded.
 You may here ask yourself that, why